Ngoys/SwiftUI-Crypto-Playground-iOS/README.md

 2. Open `Playground-SwiftUI.xcodeproj` using `Xcode`, with minimum iOS version of 13.0
 3. You should be on `main` branch

-##
+## Feature

-This playground project is to demostrate the ability of SwiftUI / MVVM + C / Combine framework / finite state machine code architecture.<br />
-I integrate it with [BitMEX API](https://www.bitmex.com/app/wsAPI) with socket connection.<br /><br />
+This playground project has **MVVM + C / Combine framework / finite state machine** code architecture to integrate [BitMEX API](https://www.bitmex.com/app/wsAPI) with socket connection.

-This will be my code template for SwiftUI projects, allowing simple understanding and standardization.
+1. SwiftUI
+2. Open/close socket connection for coin's price updates.
+3. Coordinators for potential deeplinks and navigation
+4. Combine-based view model